spacejens/tloegbbl/README.md

 - Develop and unit test functionality as normal
 - To generate SQL changes and update the database, use `npx prisma migrate dev --name <name of the change>`
 - Commit schema, generated code, and (ideally) your own code together to clarify the relationship between them

+## GraphQL schema generation

+The Docker Compose deployment generates a GraphQL schema file for the backend inside the backend image, in the `graphql-schema` directory.
+This file is manually copied to the directory with the same name in the repo.